Backup QB Rush wins again as Cowboys beat Commanders 25-10 - NewsBreak

 The Commanders (1-3) lost a third consecutive game in Carson Wentz's reunion with an old division rival from his days as the No. 2 overall pick by Philadelphia.

-The 9-yard catch for a 12-7 second-quarter lead came in the back of the same end zone as the injury.
-Then Gallup grabbed Lamb in a bear hug before celebrating with other teammates.

-“I’ve been envisioning it ever since I got hurt,” Gallup said.
-“So when I come back, I need to make a statement.
-So it means I’ve done the work.
-It’s a good feeling.”

-Washington outgained Dallas 297 yards to 279 but had several promising drives stalled by penalties, and flags also wiped out interceptions by Benjamin St.-Juste and Kamren Curl.
+Washington had several promising drives stalled by penalties, and flags also wiped out interceptions by Benjamin St.-Juste and Kamren Curl.

 The Commanders finished with 11 penalties for 136 yards after totaling 128 penalty yards the first three weeks.